LMauricius/ChakraL-experiment/Docs/src/1_Basic_concepts/Context.md

 Example of requirement: `?? lives > 0`
 Example of composition: `!
 Movable`

-## Similar structures in other languages
+## Similar ideas in other languages
 primitive data (integers or real numbers), complex objects, literal values, code blocks